8 Simple Ways to Improve Your Sex Life

 Good Vibes: 8 Simple Ways to Improve Your Sex Life and Spice Up Your Love LifeThe Importance of Good Communication

 We mentioned communication above, and hopefully this post has helped make clear that there are so many things to communicate about.
 When you cannot open up to a partner, you cannot take steps to increase your intimacy together–and you may not then be able to represent yourself and any changes you undergo to them.
-Communication is everything for growing together as partners–and for determining if you are with an appropriate partner in the first place!
-Communication is arguably THE most important sexual skill there is.
+Don't ghost on good communication!

 Body Image and Sexual Confidence